 EXOGEN has no known contraindications.

-Yes, the actions of EXOGEN to treat nonunion† fractures are non-cavitating and nonthermal.41,42 Testing shows that it produces no untoward effects or migration of fixation.43 It is recommended to not place the transducer on top of fixation material, but to chose a different angle to reach the fracture, as metalwork will block the ultrasound wave.
+Yes, the actions of EXOGEN to treat nonunion† fractures are non-cavitating and nonthermal.44,45 Testing shows that it produces no untoward effects or migration of fixation.46 It is recommended to not place the transducer on top of fixation material, but to chose a different angle to reach the fracture, as metalwork will block the ultrasound wave.

-The EXOGEN transducer must be in direct contact with skin, so if your patient needs or currently has a cast, you’ll need to build in a transducer port or create a window in the cast.
+The EXOGEN transducer must be in direct contact with skin, so if your patient needs or currently has a cast, you’ll need to build in a transducer port or create a window.
 Our trained EXOGEN specialists will assist you with proper placement of the transducer port for casting and use with metals for nonunion fractures.
-For more information, call LMT Surgical Customer Service on 1300 880 155.
+For more information, download the EXOGEN Casting Application Techniques; or call Bioventus Customer Care.

 The EXOGEN unit consists of the main operating unit and the attached cable with transducer head.
 Patients also receive an application strap, coupling gel and battery charger.

-In clinical evaluation, EXOGEN had a 92% success rate in treating nonunions of the femur,45 suggesting that EXOGEN is an excellent choice for patients with deep fractures.
+In clinical evaluation, EXOGEN had a 92% success rate in treating nonunions of the femur,42 suggesting that EXOGEN is an excellent choice for patients with deep fractures.

 The EXOGEN ultrasound beam expands to reach a width almost 2.5 times the size of the transducer.
-At its widest, the effective diameter of the ultrasound beam is more than 5 cm, and the therapeutic span is more than 3.4 cm – even after passing through 20 cm of soft tissue.38 EXOGEN ultrasound waves can penetrate through skin and soft tissue to reach bone up to 26.5 cm deep.46
+At its widest, the effective diameter of the ultrasound beam is more than 5 cm, and the therapeutic span is more than 3.4 cm—even after passing through 20 cm of soft tissue.39 EXOGEN ultrasound waves can penetrate through skin and soft tissue to reach bone up to 26.5 cm deep.43